 Writes up to 90 MB per second and can accurately capture 4K video in smartphones, action cameras, and other devices.
 Available in 4 different sizes.
 For 4K video users, larger options can prevent running out of storage space and losing shots.
 Includes an adapter for viewing and transfer in other devices.

-Some users report that performance is reduced when the card gets too hot, a problem mostly in large devices like laptops or warmer climates.
+Some users report that performance is reduced when it gets too hot, mostly in large devices like laptops or warmer climates.

-With storage capacities up to 512GB, this model offers flexibility to users to find exactly the amount of storage they need.
-Fast write speed allows this card to easily capture 4K video resolution.
-90MB per second read speed is adequate for most users.
+With storage capacities up to 512GB, this model offers flexibility to users.
+Fast write speed allows it to easily capture 4K video.
+The 90MB-per-second read speed is adequate for most users.
 This model is compatible with virtually all modern cameras and smartphones.

-This model may not meet the needs of users who need to transfer a lot of data quickly, as its transfer speeds are slightly slower than some cards.
+May not meet the needs of users who need to transfer a lot of data quickly, as its transfer speeds are slightly slower than some others.